samwong1993/OTHR/readme.md

 Published by Sen Huang
 Email: hsen@se.cuhk.edu.hk
 ##Function
-* main.m: you can test our algorithm.
+* main.m: You can test our algorithm.
 * MonteCarlo.m: Monte Carlo Simulation for the real world data/sythetic data.
 * ABC.m: Return value of A/B/C.
 * beta_bound.m: Return the permitted direct distance of the sensors by golden section search.